7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Cultural Note

-In Korea, people use the word 썬크림 not only for cream-type products, but also for different forms of sunscreen: - 썬쿠션 (sun cushion): sunscreen in a compact case, applied with a puff (great for touch-ups). - 썬스틱 (sun stick): a solid stick form you can swipe on your face or body (very portable).
+In Korea, people use the word 썬크림 not only for cream-type products, but also for different forms of sunscreen:

-👉 In English, all three would be called, “sunscreens,” but In Korea they're often grouped together as “썬크림.”
+👉 In English, all three would be called “sunscreens,” but in Korea they’re often grouped together as “썬크림.”

-• Sun cream (썬크림, sseon-keu-rim) = sunscreen (lotion/cream type)
+• Sun cream (썬크림, sseon-keu-rim) = sunscreen (cream/lotion type)

 • Sun cushion (썬쿠션, sseon-ku-syeon) = cushion-type sunscreen